akeneo/portal-helpcenter/content/md/support/manage-support-access.md

 1. Click on the `Add contact` button
 1. Select `Select other contact`
 1. Enter the email of the contact, `This contact exists in the portal.` must appear.
-1. Click on the `Add Contact access` button to approve the key.
+1. Click on the `Add Contact` button to add access to this existing user.

 ![Add existing contact form](../img/helpdesk_add_existing_contact.png)